TomHAnderson/SinglyClient-PHP/README.md

 Singly PHP Library
 ===============================
-This is a library to abstract the Singly API to PHP objects.
+This library abstracts the Singly API to PHP service object.

 Example
 -------